MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/remote-support-arc-extension.md

 ---
 title:  Azure Stack HCI Remote Support Arc extension overview
-description: This article describes the remote support arc extenstion and how to enable it for your Azure Stack HCI server machines.
+description: This article describes the remote support arc extension and how to enable it for your Azure Stack HCI server machines.
 author: ronmiab
 ms.author: robess
 ms.topic: overview